tjanczuk/edge/README.md

 ### Interop PowerShell and Python

-Here you can reach out to IronPython from PowerShell from within node.js.
+Here you can reach out to IronPython from PowerShell from within node.js on Windows.
 This holds true for working with JavaScript frameworks and C#.

 ```javascript
 var edge = require('edge');